Guide to integrated health reimbursement arrangements

 S-corporation owners: An S-corporation is a pass-through entity, meaning the company isn’t subject to income tax.
 Instead, shareholders (i.e., owners who own 2 percent or more of the company’s shares) are directly taxed individually.
 This means shareholders aren’t considered employees and aren’t eligible to participate in a reimbursement benefit.

-What makes an integrated HRA with PoepleKeep different?
+What makes a group coverage HRA with PeopleKeep different?

 PeopleKeep’s group coverage HRA administration software makes offering an integrated HRA hassle-free.
 Learn more about our GCHRA software or book a call with a personalized benefits advisor.